afronski/om-my-game-of-life/README.md

 ## TODO

+- Start / Pause, Clear, Put random glider on board (and clear).
+- Drawing game state (list of coordinates where alive cell is).
 - Clicking should toggle cell (refresh both canvases).
-- Start / Pause, Clear, Put random glider on board (and clear).
-- Drawing game state and Game of Life logic.
-- Game of Life logic with nicer delay.
+- Game of Life logic (with nicer delay).
-- Mapping game state to events.
 - Undo / Redo, State Change item.
 - Previewing on hover for each state change item.